GRAPHISOFT/archicad-addon-cmake/README.md

 ## Use in Archicad

 To use the Add-On in Archicad, you have to add your compiled .apx file in Add-On Manager.
 The example Add-On registers a new command into the Options menu.
+Please note that the example Add-On works only in the demo version of Archicad.

+You can start Archicad in demo mode with the following command line commands:
+- Windows: `Archicad.exe -DEMO`
+- MacOS: `"ARCHICAD 24.app/Contents/MacOS/ARCHICAD" -DEMO`

 ## Modifications